MBA, University of Southern California; BA, UCLA

 PhD, MS, London School of Economics; BA, Zhongshan University

-Yanhui Wu is an economist whose research focuses on the political economy of mass media in autocracies (particularly China), the application of big data analysis in economics and management, market and organizational design, and the formation and growth of knowledge-intensive firms.
+Yanhui Wu is an economist whose research focuses on the political economy of mass media, the application of big data analysis in the social sciences, and the organization of knowledge-intensive activities.
 Prior to his doctoral study, Yanhui was a financial journalist in a leading Chinese newspaper.
-His research has published at top economics and management journals, including Review of Economics and Statistics, Economic Journal, Journal of Economic Perspectives, Management Science, and Organization Science.
+His research has published at top economics and management journals, including the American Economic Review, Review of Economics and Statistics, Economic Journal, Journal of Economic Perspectives, Management Science, and Organization Science.

 PhD, Columbia University; BA, Comillas Pontifical University

 Fernando Zapatero is a financial economist who studies problems in asset pricing and corporate finance, with an emphasis on mathematical and computational methods.
 His research has been published in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Econometrica, Journal of Economic Theory, Mathematical Finance, and Management Science, and he coauthor of Introduction to the Economics and Mathematics of Financial Markets (MIT Press).
 He is an associate editor for Annals of Finance, Journal of Economic Dynamics and Control, Mathematical Finance, and Mathematics and Financial Economics.
 Before joining USC, Professor Zapatero served on the faculty of the University of Texas, UC-Berkeley, and ITAM.

 JD, UCLA; MBA, University of Chicago; MBT, University of Southern California, BA, Marquette University